HC

 That can give the team real edge, especially at home.
 But it also means the distances behind the press must stay tight, because a broken first wave can leave the defence facing awkward open spaces.

 With the ball, Pochettino does not want sterile control.
 He wants forward movement.
-Once the USA wins it or reaches the middle third, the next pass should threaten the opponent rather than only restart the phase.
+Once the USA wins it or reaches the middle third, the

 That makes transition speed a big part of the model.
 The team should look most dangerous when it can attack before the opponent resets, using wide runners and quick support through the centre.